nmrshll/auth-rs-warp/README.md

 #### With Kubernetes

 A Kubernetes deployment file is [included](./deploy/k8s.dply.cue).
 It needs to be applied with [CUE](https://cuelang.org/).
-Examples of how do do that are included in the [makefile](./makefile)
+Examples commands to do that are included in the [makefile](./makefile)

-For instance for a complete deployment on the curent kubernetes context:
+For instance for a complete deployment on the current kubernetes context:

 ```shell
 make k.all